The principal W-algebra of $\mathfrak{psl}_{2|2}$: Inverse reduction and the superconformal algebra

-\end{theorem}
+\end{Theorem}

 To convert this into a Semikhatov realisation of $\umin$, we need to demonstrate that $\Phi^{\kk}$ is injective.
-This is clear for generic levels, but is rather subtle otherwise.
-However, it follows from a combinatorial argument based on the ``triangularity'' of $\Phi^{\kk}$, see \cite{AdaRea20} for an example of such an argument.
+This follows from a combinatorial argument based on the ``triangularity'' of $\Phi^{\kk}$, see~\cite{AdaRea20} for an example of such an argument.
 Here, triangularity refers to the fact that the strong generators of $\umin$ and $\upr \otimes \lvoa$ may be ordered so that the image of the $n$-th generator of $\umin$ is expressed in terms of the $m$-th generators, with $m \le n$.
 (For $\lvoa$, we only need to consider $d$ and $\ee^c$ for this purpose, see \cite{AdaRea20}.)
 We omit the details.